thib-ack/rehapt/README.md

     // Or we can play with the variables if we need fmt.Println("Its age is ", r.GetVariable("age"))
-    // We can also define them by hand r.SetVariable("myvar", M{"key": "value"})
+    // We can also define them by hand.
+Any type of value is supported r.SetVariable("myvar", M{"key": "value"})
 }
 ```